 Collaborative Research: Enhancing Middle Grades Students' Capacity to Develop and Communicate Their Mathematical Understanding of Big Ideas Using Digital Inscriptional Resources

-Co-Principal Investigators: Alden Edson, Kristen Bieda, Joseph Krajcik, Chad Dorsey (Concord Consortium)
+Principal Investigators: Elizabeth Phillips, Alden Edson, Kristen Bieda, Joseph Krajcik, Chad Dorsey (Concord Consortium), Nathan Kimball (Concord Consortium)

 Funding: National Science Foundation, Discovery Research K-12